Blood Oath (Farnsworth novel)

-Blood Oath is a novel published in 2010 by Christopher Farnsworth.
+Blood Oath is a 2010 horror thriller novel by Christopher Farnsworth, the first in his Nathaniel Cade series.
 It centers on three main characters: Nathaniel Cade, a vampire more than 160 years old, currently bound by a blood oath to serve and protect the President of the United States; former Federal Bureau of Investigation Agent William Griffin, or "Griff," Cade's handler for more than 30 years, and Zach Barrows, a former White House staffer that is Griff's replacement.
 The novel focuses on a deadly new threat to the United States from a horrible biological attack.

 Development

 Farnsworth has stated that the idea behind this book came from the strange story of President Andrew Johnson's pardon of a man accused of being a vampire, as related by Robert Damon Schneck and Charles Fort.
 He reasoned that if this story was true, how powerful of an agent for the United States could that vampire become, and how much good would he be able to do?